The City of Van falls under the Texas Department of Emergency Management Region I.

 Local notifications are provided through the CivicReady alert system, social media, and the Outdoor Warning Sirens.

 Civic Ready is an electronic subscriber based system citizens can join to receive alerts via text or email.
-The City of Van Emergency Management and the Van Fire Department maintain active Facebook pages, but those pages are administered by actual First Responders, so they are not reccomended as a promary means of news in an disaster as those Responders may be tasked with emergency calls.
+The City of Van Emergency Management and the Van Fire Department maintain active Facebook pages, but those pages are administered by actual First Responders, so they are not recommended as a primary means of news, in a disaster those Responders may be tasked with emergency calls.

-The Outdoor Warning SIrens will be tested on the day of the regular monthly City Council meetings, the first Thursday after the first Monday of the month.
+The Outdoor Warning Sirens will be tested on the day of the regular monthly City Council meetings, the second Thursday of the month.
 If the weather is threatening on the scheduled day, they will be tested the following week, to avoid being mistaken for an actual alarm .